-The Utica College Educator Preparation program has partnership agreements with the Oriskany Central School District, New York Mills Free Union Schools and other local districts that provides on-site college courses for students as well as fieldwork opportunities.
+The Utica University Educator Preparation program has partnership agreements with the Oriskany Central School District, New York Mills Free Union Schools and other local districts that provides on-site college courses for students as well as fieldwork opportunities.

 The Young Scholars Liberty Partnership Program is a collaborative project, launched in 1993, between Utica College and the Utica City School District designed to meet the challenges of motivating middle- and high-school students to stay in school, earn a New York State Regents diploma, and pursue post-secondary education.
 This program provides the opportunity for education students to work with students, faculty, staff, and youth advocates at Donovan and Kennedy Middle Schools and Proctor High School.

-Utica College maintains seven academic computer laboratories on campus.
+Utica University maintains seven academic computer laboratories on campus.
 These labs contain either IBM-compatible or Apple Macintosh computers.
-Classes are taught in some of the computer labs; all labs are accessible to any UC student during published hours.
+Classes are taught in some of the computer labs; all labs are accessible to any Utica student during published hours.
 The labs are equipped with laser printers, and the computers have word processing, spreadsheet, and database programs.
 Student assistants and a Computer Help Desk provide any assistance that students need.

-Students who successfully complete a bachelor's degree and the education program at UC, and who take the requisite New York state examinations, are eligible for provisional teacher certification in New York at the PreK-6 or 7-12 level.
+Students who successfully complete a bachelor's degree and the education program at Utica, and who take the requisite New York state examinations, are eligible for provisional teacher certification in New York at the PreK-6 or 7-12 level.
 By interstate agreement, they also are eligible for provisional certification in most other states.
 Since requirements differ from state to state, however, students are advised to obtain information from the state in which they wish to teach.